fahmid111/Bibliophiles/README.md

 </li>
 <li>This way user c##bibliophiles will have the proper schema of our project</li>
 <li>To get the existing Data of our Project, you will also have to run 'Data.sql' file.
-But, as there are characters in 'Data.sql' that SQL Plus cannot read, you will have to go to your database GUI and run 'Data.sql' for c##bibliophiles from there.</li>
+But, as there are characters in 'Data.sql' that SQL Plus cannot read, you will have to go to your database GUI (navicat, datagrip etc.) and run 'Data.sql' for c##bibliophiles from there.</li>
 <li>If done properly, your user c##bibliophiles should have proper scema, triggers, procedures, functions and data of our project.</li>
 </ol>
 <br/>